 Admincraft

 On the 12th of January 2012, /u/theheyway created a new Minecraft community subreddit, /r/admincraft.
-The subreddit existed to discuss all things Minecraft server admin related, from how to run a server, to the discussion of plugin development.
+The subreddit existed to discuss all things relating to Minecraft server administration, from how to run a server, to the discussion of plugin development.
 The admincraft community has since grown also to include a Discord and is one of the most widely known server administrator communities.

 Shotbow Network